dmpeters/pyramid_sandbox/README.md

 ### Pyramid Sandbox

-Just a place for me to sture pyramid scripts, tutorials, and etc... as I learn.
+Just a sandbox of Pyramid tuts, scripts, stuff and etc... as I learn.